 Check out our guides to favorite fall activities for Autumn fun all month long.
 Our guides make it easy to plan a fall day trip or a weekend getaway.

 Area pumpkin patches really ramp up in October.
-For example, Sky Meadows State Park hosts a pumpkin patch festival every weekend in October.
 Our complete guide to pumpkin patches and corn mazes in Northern Virginia includes both paid and free options.

 October is prime apple season in Virginia and you can visit beautiful orchards in and near Northern VA.
-Apple picking is family friendly, but it also makes a fun date or group outing.
-Our guide includes a handy map to the best apple picking spots near DC.
+Apple picking is family-friendly, but it also makes a fun date or group outing.
+Our complete guide to apple-picking and apple festivals in Northern VA includes a handy map of the best apple-picking spots near DC.